dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Christian Seberino:**
 yes now Alan what do you
-think about this this idea so I think about block chains as out there in cyberspace you know outside the control of any nation or person and so in a sense it's almost like the first steps
+think about this this idea so I think about blockchains as out there in cyberspace you know outside the control of any nation or person and so in a sense it's almost like the first steps